epfl-ada/ada-2021-project-marietan-ghariani-bracone-karimi/README.md

 reconstruct a map of natural disasters in the US that is comparable to what really happend.
 Since the number of these phenomenon increases with each year, it is vital to take meaningful actions to protect the people and the infrastructures.
-We believe that the effectiveness of discussions regarding those topics is a consistent estimate of whether or not the situation was handled well.
 Climate change is also a relevant problematic, and we would like to see if its occurrence in discussion has increased or decreased over the years, and what is the political affiliation of those who mention it.
 In fact, we noticed that politics is a highly relevant factor, given that the most